What Is an RN?

 They are clinical nurse specialists, nurse practitioners, and nurse midwives.

-- Over half of them worked in hospitals.
-Some had jobs in doctor's offices and nursing care facilities or were employed by home health care services, schools, and correctional facilities.
+- Well over half of them worked in hospitals.
+Some had jobs in doctor's offices, outpatient facilities, and nursing care facilities.
+Other employers included home health care services, schools, and correctional facilities.

-- RNs can look forward to an excellent job outlook through, at least, 2024, according to predictions from the U.S. Bureau of Labor Statistics.
-This agency goes as far as to call it a "Bright Outlook" occupation because this career is expected to grow much faster than the average for all occupations during this period.
+- RNs can look forward to an excellent job outlook according to predictions from the Bureau of Labor Statistics.
+This government agency designates it a "Bright Outlook" occupation because this career is expected to grow much faster than the average for all occupations between 2016 and 2026.

 - Registered nurses in hospitals and nursing care facilities work around the clock, usually on rotating shifts.
 Their schedules include weekends, evenings and holidays.